 As for Greece, an ultimate decision appears to be a moveable feast.
 What I can say is this: Yes, there are risks, but I see them as unlikely to overturn the otherwise strong fundamentals of the U.S. economy.
 The financial situation there is certainly precarious.
-And the possibility of a Greek exit from the euro remains a risk.
-However, the direct exposure of foreign investors is relatively limited, and the European Central Bank appears to have the means and will to limit the financial fallout that could affect the rest of the euro area.
+And the possibility of a Greek exit from the euro is looming larger.

+It is a tragedy for Greece that it finds itself on the brink of an even more severe financial crisis and further economic turmoil.
+But it can perhaps be heard as a soothing chorus that the direct exposure of foreign investors is relatively limited, and the European Central Bank appears to have the means and will to limit the financial fallout that could affect the rest of the euro area.
 While a worst-case scenario of a Greek exit from the euro leading to sizable financial and economic impacts on the global economy cannot be ruled out, it remains an unlikely tail risk.